dingusagar/AmITheAsshole-Classifier/reports/final.md

 1. Act as an automated tone checker for writing
 2. Explain why and how to adjust your writing to meet a tone

 This report explains the usage of data preprocessing and unsupervised learning for EDA, detailing the efforts and attempts to classify the text using K-means clustering, Gaussian mixture models, and topic modeling.
-The we discuss our training efforts on unsupervised methods and finally on how we integrated an open sourced LLM for generating the explanations.
+Then we discuss our training efforts on unsupervised methods and finally on how we integrated an open sourced LLM for generating the explanations.

 ##  3. <a name='Dataset'></a>Dataset